Using Lambda's Managed Kubernetes#

 - Monitor GPU usage with the NVIDIA DCGM Grafana dashboard.

-The guide includes two examples.
+This guide includes two examples:

-In the first, you'll deploy a vLLM server to serve the NousResearch Hermes 3 model:
+In the first, you'll deploy a vLLM server to serve the Nous Research Hermes 4 model.
+You'll:

 - Create a namespace for the examples.